RI DAILY

 Public Safety Reimbursement

-When I ran into my friend Victoria, a few weeks ago, her immediate reaction was to throw her head back and say, “Fifty?”
+I ran into a friend a few weeks ago.
+Her immediate reaction was to throw her head back.
+She then said, “Fifty?”
+In next year’s proposed budget, it hops up to 53.

 What do they do?
 Where are they?

 Although RIOC claims that PSD enforces state and local laws, that’s not true.
-As has been shown repeatedly, they aren’t even up to dealing with the daily flood of bikes, both peddle and electric, running stop signs, speeding and scattering pedestrians in crosswalks.
+As has been shown repeatedly, they aren’t even up to dealing with the daily flood of bikes.
+The bikes are both peddle and electric.
+They run stop signs, speed, and scatter pedestrians in crosswalks.

 And although notified, they look the other way when restaurants open without Dept. of Health licenses, and they blatantly allow construction without Dept. of Buildings permits.

-A hefty $4 million taken from the community goes to a Public Safety Department where the main work seems to be keeping each other company.
+A hefty $4 million is taken from the community.
+It goes to a Public Safety Department.
+Their main job seems to be keeping each other company.

 In perspective